grpc/proposal/A101-SNI-setting-and-SNI-SAN-validation.md

 #### Behavior when SNI is not indicated in UpstreamTlsContext
 When `UpstreamTlsContext` has neither of `SNI` nor `auto_sni_host` values set, the current behavior will continue, i.e. SNI will be set to the xds hostname from `GrpcRoute`.

+#### Validation
+The Cds update will be NACKed if `UpstreamTlsContext.sni` exceeds 255 characters, similar to Envoy.

 ### Temporary environment variable protection
 Setting SNI and performing the SAN validation against SNI will be guarded by the `GRPC_EXPERIMENTAL_XDS_SNI` env var.
 The env var guard will be removed once the feature passes interop tests.